jenkinsci/jenkins-charm/README.md

     juju deploy -n 5 jenkins-slave

 Here the "-n 5" is adding 5 additional units (instances) to the jenkins-slave.
-Of course that "5" can be as large as you wish or you cloud provider supports.
+Of course that "5" can be as large as you wish or your cloud provider supports.
 Additional information on scaling services with add-unit can be found at [Juju Scaling Docs](https://juju.ubuntu.com/docs/charms-scaling.html).

 ## Storage Support
 This charm includes Juju storage support which can be used in the standard way, for example: